Azure/azure-iot-sdk-csharp/iothub/device/devdoc/API Design.md

 /// <summary>
 /// Send a batched instance of telemetry.
 /// </summary>
-/// <param name="telemetryDictionary">The name and value telemetry pairs, as defined in the DTDL interface.</param>
+/// <param name="telemetryPairs">The name and value telemetry pairs, as defined in the DTDL interface.</param>
 /// <param name="componentName">The name of the component in which the telemetry is defined.
 Can be null for telemetry defined under the root interface.</param>
 /// <param name="cancellationToken">A cancellation token to cancel the operation.</param>
-public Task SendTelemetryAsync(IDictionary<string, dynamic> telemetryDictionary, string componentName = default, CancellationToken cancellationToken = default);
+public Task SendTelemetryAsync(IDictionary<string, dynamic> telemetryPairs, string componentName = default, CancellationToken cancellationToken = default);

 /// <summary>
 /// Send a single instance of telemetry, formatted as per DTDL specifications:
-/// - the payload should be in the format: { "<telemetryName>" : "<telemetry_value>" }
+/// - the payload should be in the format: { "<telemetry_name>" : "<telemetry_value>" }
 /// - the property Message.ContentEncoding should be set to "utf-8".
 /// - the property Message.ContentType should be set to "application/json".
 /// - if the telemetry is defined under a component, the property Message.ComponentName should be set to "<component_name>".